oclef/FSPicker/README.md

 FSPicker is a Filestack's reimplementation of [iOS-picker](https://github.com/Ink/ios-picker).
 If you have any feature request or bug to report, please open an issue or PR.

+## Fork Description

+Fix crashing when choosing asset from icloud

 ## Requirements

 iOS 8.4 or later